 According to State Law MCL 28.422 Section 2.1, a person must obtain a license to purchase a pistol PRIOR to purchasing the firearm.
 No individual is exempt from this law.
-Further instructions below.
+Further instructions are below.

 Purchasing from an FFL dealer (Store)